 Within this framework of sustainable development promotion, the EU has launched a series of initiatives aiming at tackling climate change in the context of the negotiations of the Kyoto Protocol.
 The Commission proposed an EU objective of a 30% reduction in greenhouse gas emissions by developed countries by 2020 (compared to 1990 levels) and that the EU should make an independent commitment to achieve at least a 20% reduction of greenhouse gas emissions by 2020 (compared to 1990 levels).
 One of the implications of those commitments was to reduce emissions from passenger cars within the EU, which have significant impacts on climate change, as their use accounts for about 12% of overall EU emissions of carbon dioxide (CO2), the main greenhouse gas.
+The context of the context of the reduction of the series of the context o

-In this regard, the Commission firstly adopted a Community Strategy to reduce CO2 emissions from cars in 1995, based on three pillars: voluntary commitments from the car industry to cut emissions, improvements in consumer information and the promotion of fuel-efficient cars via fiscal measures.
-Afterwards, in 2007, two parallel Communications were adopted: a Communication on the results of the review of the Community Strategy to reduce CO2 emissions from passenger cars and light-commercial vehicles and a Communication on a Competitive Automotive Regulatory Framework for the 21st Century, proposing the adoption of mandatory reductions of CO2 emissions to reach the objective of 130 g CO2/km for the average new car fleet.
+In this regard, the Commission first adopted a Community Strategy to reduce CO2 emissions from cars in 1995, based on three pillars: voluntary commitments from the car industry to cut emissions, improvements in consumer information and the promotion of fuel efficient cars via fiscal measures.
+Afterwards, in 2007, two parallel Communications were adopted: a Communication on the results of the review of the Community Strategy to reduce CO2 emissions from passenger cars and light-commercial vehicles and a Communication on a Competitive Automotive Regulatory Framework for the 21st Century CARS 21, proposing the adoption mandatory reductions of emissions of CO2 to reach the objective of 130 g CO2/km for the average new car fleet.
 These measures were deemed as necessary as the voluntary and asymmetric commitments had shown ineffective, and thus a proposal of regulation was issued by the Commission aiming to ensure the proper functioning of the internal market for passenger cars by laying down harmonized rules to limit the average CO2 emissions from the new car fleet in the Community to 130g CO2/km by 2012.
-Under this approach, legislative proposals would focus on mandatory
+Under this approach, legislative proposals would focus on mandatory reductions of CO2 emissions to reach an average objective of 130g CO2/km for new passenger cars by means of improvements in vehicle motor technology; a further reduction equivalent to 10g CO2/km would be achieved by other technological improvements and increased use of bio-fuels.
+40